 Learn here.
 Play here.
 Live here.
 Here are several programs and resources available to students to help them along their path to graduation.
 Beyond academic advising available in each academic college, the university has advising and mentoring programs.
 With more than 85 student clubs, fraternities and sororities, and a number of student leadership programs, there are plenty of opportunities for students to get involved and enjoy a wide range of activities.

 Our colleges and departments have resources related to academic majors, including advising holds.
-The Advising Resource Center (ARC) in MSR 180 is the centralized location for undergraduate, undeclared and general education advising needs.
+The Academic Success Center (ASC) in MSR 210 is the centralized location for undergraduate, undeclared and general education advising needs.

 Reap the benefits of being involved with a student-run organization, like civic engagement, friendships, mentoring, networking, academic and character development, self-governance and other aspects that support student success

 Visit the student portal and the Financial Aid & Scholarships Office for more information on all the options available to you.

 A variety of on- and off-campus employment opportunities are available to students.
 Visit Career Services for online resources to assist you with preparation of resume and application materials.

 Get a shuttle ride late at night from your class to your car, get StanAlert emergency notification messages, or stay healthy and fit with campus resources.

 Only two semesters left?
 Apply for graduation and get connected with the Office of Alumni Relations.